hayde0264/CS-Degree/C++/Answers/howDoesTheAddressOperatorWork.md

-# What is an address operator?
+# How does the address operator work?

 An address operator (**&**) is an operator that returns the **memory addres of its operand**.